Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Background and Related Work

 Electroencephalogram (EEG) captures the electrical activity of the brain through electrodes placed on the surface of the scalp.
 Changes in the EEG spectrum correlate with increased or decreased overall levels of arousal or alertness~\cite{Kramer90physiologicalmetrics} as well as with the valence of the emotion experienced~\cite{Reuderink:2013, SoleymaniAFP16}.

-The electrodermal activity (EDA) measures the electrical conductance of the skin due to the sweat glands activity.
-EDA correlates with the arousal dimension~\cite{BL2008} and its variation occur in presence of emotional arousal and cognitive workload.
+The electrodermal activity (EDA) measures the electrical conductance of the skin due to the sweat glands' activity.
+EDA correlates with the arousal dimension~\cite{BL2008} and its variation occurs in the presence of emotional arousal and cognitive workload.
 Hence, EDA has been employed to detect excitement, stress, interest, attention as well as anxiety and frustration~\cite{Burleson:Picard, Kapoor:2007}.

 Heart-related metrics have been successfully employed for emotion detection~\cite{Canento,Scheirer}.
-In particular, blood volume pressure (BVP) measures the changes in the volume of blood in vessels, while Heart Rate (HR) and its Variability (HRV) capture the rate of heart beats.
-Significant changes in the BVP are observed in presence of increased cognitive and mental load~\cite{kushki2011comparison}.
-Increases in HR occur when the body needs a higher blood supply, for example in presence of mental or physical stressors~\cite{greene2016survey}.
+In particular, blood volume pressure (BVP) measures the changes in the volume of blood in vessels, while Heart Rate (HR) and its Variability (HRV) capture the rate of heartbeats.
+Significant changes in the BVP are observed in the presence of increased cognitive and mental load~\cite{kushki2011comparison}.
+Increases in HR occur when the body needs a higher blood supply, for example, in the presence of mental or physical stressors~\cite{greene2016survey}.

 Finally, several studies demonstrated the high predictive power of facial EMG for emotion recognition~\cite{KoelstraMSLYEPNP12,nogueira2013hybrid}.
 However, it leads to poor results when the sensors are placed on body parts other than the face (i.e., the arms~\cite{Girardi:ACII2017}).